 When was the last time you went somewhere without your smartphone?
 Can you even remember?
 Perhaps just that one time when your phone had been charging, and you left in a hurry…only realizing you’d left it at home 10 minutes later.

-Probably you felt a bit anxious for not having it with you as most of us are now always connected.
-More specifically, according to Redcode we now spend 479 minutes per day online (that’s almost 8 hours!), and this is expected to grow to 486.5 min/day in 2019.
+Probably you felt a bit anxious about not having it with you as most of us are now always connected.
+More specifically, according to Redcode we now spend 479 minutes per day online (that’s almost 8 hours!), which is expected to grow to 486.5 minutes per day in 2023.

-As social media has become and will become even more deeply integrated in almost everyone’s daily life, social ads (i.e., Facebook or Instagram), along with the paid search ads (mostly Google) are key to any company’s survival.
+As social media has become and will become even more deeply integrated in almost everyone’s daily life, social ads (i.e., Facebook or Instagram) and paid search ads (mostly Google) are key to any company’s survival.
 This is where people live.
 They’re no longer looking around, so forget the glossy magazines, billboards or TV ads!

-The main reason we are now always online, is closely linked to the smartphone.
+The main reason we are now always online is closely linked to smartphones.
 60% of time spent online is now through mobile devices.
 Our phone is our bible, our teacher, access to our social life, our everything.
-Turns out, we are not the only ones: Statista estimates that in 2019 63.4% of the global population will be a mobile phone user!
+Turns out, we are not the only ones: Statista estimates that in 2019 63.4% of the global population will be mobile phone users!

 Mobile is now shaping how we do our research and decide what products or services to buy.
 No longer is it enough to rely on a responsive site design and a mobile app.
 You need to think mobile-first.
 Tailor, for instance, ad copy to a smartphone rather than using a ‘one size fits all’ approach.

-Remember a few years ago, when close to 231 million people were chasing virtual creatures on the streets?
-To date, Pokémon Go remains one of the most successful examples of augmented reality (AR).
+Remember a few years ago when nearly 231 million people were chasing virtual creatures on the streets?
+Pokémon Go remains one of the most successful examples of augmented reality (AR).
 Together with its close relative, Virtual Reality (VR), both applications are slowly transforming the media.

 In this mobile AR market, games will continue to dominate.
-Several other key app types are also on the rise however.
-For instance, navigation, home improvement – IKEA’s mobile app where you can actually see how the furniture would look in your house -, and experiences designed by brands to increase consumer engagement.
+Several other key app types are also on the rise, however.
+For instance, navigation and home improvement – IKEA’s mobile app where you can actually see how the furniture would look in your house and experiences designed by brands to increase consumer engagement.

-Today’s user basically wants two things – to be engaged and to be an active participant in brand messaging.
+Today’s user wants two things – to be engaged and actively participate in brand messaging.
 Both AR and VR can fulfil both of these needs, offering you tremendous opportunities in the field of customer experience.

-Talking about augmented reality, one of the most widely implemented forms of AI, are chatbots.
-Chatbots are automated tools designed to simulate conversation with human users online.
-Absolutely perfect if you want to provide great customer service, but keep your spending in control.
+Talking about augmented reality, chatbots is one of the most widely implemented forms of AI.
+Chatbots are automated tools designed to simulate conversations with human users online.
+Absolutely perfect if you want to provide great customer service but keep your spending in control.

-Chatbots are quicker than humans in giving any data-related answers and taking requests plus they are available 24/7.
-More importantly, they deliver the right message, at the right time & at the right place, something we humans have not yet fully mastered.
+Chatbots are quicker than humans in giving any data-related answers and taking requests, plus they are available 24/7.
+More importantly, they deliver the right message at the right time & at the right place, something we humans has not yet fully mastered.

-It therefore comes as no surprise that by 2020 85% of customer interactions will be handled by chatbots according to various sources.
-Not only by anticipating who might engage with an ad, but also by being able to quickly pass on a bid opportunity in their media-buying system.
+Therefore, it is no surprise that by 2020 85% of customer interactions will be handled by chatbots, according to various sources.
+Not only by anticipating who might engage with an ad, but also by being able to pass on a bid opportunity in their media-buying system quickly.

-It all comes down to the brand’s authenticity; whether they believe you.
-According to Stackla report, 86% of consumers find authenticity an important factor when deciding what brands to support.
+It all comes down to the brand’s authenticity, whether they believe you.
+According to Stackla report, 86% of consumers find authenticity important when deciding what brands to support.
 This number is even higher among millennials.
-People place far more trust in their peers than in the brands.
-We might be blind to ads, but if someone else creates authentic content about a brand (in this case Redbull), it catches our eyes easily, and we believe it.
-Listen to and promote the stories of your followers online, and you stand out from the competition.
+People place far more trust in their peers than in brands.
+We might be blind to ads, but if someone else creates authentic content about a brand (in this case, Redbull), it catches our eyes easily, and we believe it.
+Listen to and promote the stories of your followers online, and you will stand out from the competition.